antonshulgin/canvas-compare/README.md

 Boolean, optional, defaults to `false`.

-If the passed value is not a zero, it's set to `255`.
+If the passed value is not zero, it's set to `255`.
 In short all the values in a normalized image are either `0`, or `255`.

 ## Result